Tarlac City: Geography

 Tarlac City is approximately 24 m above sea level on some parts but reaching even 50 m on large western portions.
-Tarlac City was historically a part of what is now Porac, Pampanga.
+Tarlac City was historically a part of what is now Porac.
 Parts of Tarlac City are claimed to be among the few portions of land in the province which was not created by ancient eruptions from Mount Pinatubo.

 Barangays

-Tarlac City is politically subdivided into 77 barangays.
+Tarlac City is politically subdivided into 76 barangays, as shown below.
+Each barangay consists of puroks and some have sitios.